 This is far and away the most powerful operating system available for tablets today.
 This is the full version of Windows that people have been using on PCs for decades, but the latest version was modified by Microsoft for touchscreen-based devices.
 The change to the “Metro” user interface has been controversial, but the UI is well suited for tablets.

-This is the only operating system for tablets that can run the full version of Microsoft Office.
-In addition, it can run all the legacy software that was created for Windows 7 and earlier versions.
+It can run all the legacy software that was created for Windows 7 and earlier versions.
 However, much of this hasn’t been modified to be touch-friendly, so a stylus or a mouse is sometimes necessary.

 This is really the only option for those who want to do heavy-duty computing on a tablet, but it’s probably overkill for just about everyone else except those who want to play high-end games.
-Still, the smaller, less expensive Windows 8 models that will be hitting the market soon might appeal to more consumers.

 Microsoft Windows RT